-Fix voice chatting and multiplayer issues with the new Xbox Networking feature
+FIX: Voice chatting and multiplayer issues in Xbox Networking

 The Windows 10 Fall Creators Update introduces a series of new features and improvements dedicated to gamers.
 Microsoft will launch this new Windows version this September, but if you’re curious to try out the new features you can enroll in the Windows Insider Program.